kliu128/kliu.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Right now, I'm making language models be nice at OpenAI.
+Broadly, I'm interested in improving safety culture in AI, understanding what regulation looks like in times of change, and figuring out how to properly, maximally appreciate life.

-I'm a student at Stanford interested in joyful software, entrepreneurship, and improving safety culture in machine learning.
-In my spare time, I like to [read](/reads), [write](/blog/), and [photo](https://www.icloud.com/sharedalbum/#B0iJtdOXmkYghC).
-This spring, I'm working with [Sidney](https://shough.me) on Chord, a consumer AI startup.
+Previously, I cofounded [Chord](https://chord.pub) ([Neo](https://neo.com) '22) and was a student at Stanford.
+I live in the terrible and wonderful city of San Francisco.[^1] In my spare time, I like to [read](/reads), [write](/blog/), and [photo](https://www.icloud.com/sharedalbum/#B0iJtdOXmkYghC).

 You might want to see my [projects](https://github.com/kliu128) or [tweets](https://twitter.com/kliu128).
 If you have cool thoughts, know the fundamental causes of the 1970s Great Stagnation, or just want to reach out, don't hesitate to contact me through
 [e-mail](mailto:kevin@kliu.io) or [videophone](https://calendly.com/kliu128).

+[^1]: It's mostly terrible.